 In long-term branding and growth

-Amid growing nationwide awareness for wellness and nutrition, including the government’s, Americans are drinking less soda than ever before.
-In response, both Pepsi and Coca-Cola are embarking on different paths to remain relevant and competitive in the long term.
+Amid growing nationwide awareness of wellness and nutrition, including the government’s attempts at passing a soda tax, Americans are drinking less soda than ever before.
+This trend may grow now, given the WHO‘s findings that aspartame, found in Diet Coke, may be a carcinogen.
+Long before the WHO’s announcement, both Pepsi and Coca-Cola had been embarking on different paths to remain relevant and competitive in the long term.
 Coca-Cola has been transitioning into a “total beverage company,” partnering over the last few years with various brands of bottled waters, teas, premium milk and even canned alcoholic drinks in Japan.
-Meanwhile, Pepsi is jumping on the nutrition bandwagon, expanding its portfolio of snack foods to include “guilt-free products” that contain grains, fruits, vegetables or protein as well as healthy drinks.
-(That being said, it is also introducing Pepsi Apple Pie cola.)
+Meanwhile, Pepsi has jumped on the nutrition bandwagon, ditching aspartame from its diet beverages back in 2015 and later expanding its portfolio of snack foods to include “guilt-free products” that contain grains, fruits, vegetables or protein as well as healthy drinks.
+(That being said, it also introduced a limited edition Pepsi Apple Pie flavor.)

 In target audience and marketing

 Over the decades, Pepsi and Coca-Cola have targeted different consumer demographics.
 Pepsi has historically succeeded in targeting younger consumers.
 (This is despite Pepsi’s 2017 advertisement fiasco with Kendall Jenner attempting but failing to engage Millennials by promoting social responsibility.)
 Pepsi introduced “the Pepsi Generation” in the 1960s, marketing itself to the younger, hipper, more daring teen and pre-teen segment, relying on celebrities to show how youthful and energizing the beverage is.
 (It also appealed to younger consumers by being cheaper than its rival.)

-There Are No Difference between Pepsi and Coca-Cola
+There Are No Differences between Pepsi and Coca-Cola

 Both created by pharmacists

 Both Pepsi and Coca-Cola were created by pharmacists.
 Coca-Cola inventor John Stith Pemberton had been a chemist and druggist before serving in the Civil War.
-Pain from war injuries led to a morphine addiction, which was later replaced by cocaine, which inspired Permberton to concoct a beverage containing coca leaves and kola nuts, called French Wine Cola.
+Pain from war injuries led to a morphine addiction, which was later replaced by cocaine, which inspired Pemberton to concoct a beverage containing coca leaves and kola nuts, called French Wine Cola.
 In 1886, he replaced the wine with sugar syrup, and, voila, Coca-Cola.
-Cocaine was removed of the formula in 1929.
+Cocaine was removed from the formula in 1929.